bk192077/struct_mapping/readme.md

 StructMapping throws a `StructMappingException` exception during the mapping process

-* when setting a value for an unregistered field (in json, the name of the value in the object does not correspond to any of the registered fields in the C ++ structure)
+* when setting a value for an unregistered field (in json, the name of the value in the object does not correspond to any of the registered fields in the c++ structure)
-* when setting a value whose type does not match the type of field
+* when setting a value whose type does not match the type of field (for enumerations when setting values other than a string)
+* (for numerical fields) when setting a value that is outside the range of the field type
+* when using an enumeration, if functions for converting to / from a string were not specified for it
 * when setting a value that exceeds the limits set by the Bounds option
 * with an empty string field, if the NotEmpty option was set for it
+* if the Required option was set, but the value was not set
 * when setting the Bounds option to a value that is outside the range of values for the field type
 * when setting the Bounds option to values when the lower bound value is greater than the upper bound value
 * when setting the Default option to a value that is outside the range of values for the field type